| Contribution to headline earnings | 30 June 2025 R million |

 |

-Air Products has a September year-end, but its results for the 12 months ended 31 March 2024 have been included in Remgro’s results for the year under review.
-Air Products’ contribution to Remgro’s headline earnings for the period under review increased by 18.9% to R566 million (2023: R476 million).
+Air Products has a September year-end, but its results for the 12 months ended 31 March 2025 have been included in Remgro’s results for the year under review.
+Air Products’ contribution to Remgro’s headline earnings for the period under review increased by 13.6% to R643 million (2024: R566 million).

-Air Products is the largest manufacturer of industrial gases in Southern Africa.
-Additionally, the company imports and distributes a diverse range of speciality gases, catering to various industries such as steel, chemicals, oil refining, resource minerals, glass, pulp and paper, food packaging as well as general manufacturing, fabrication and welding.
+Air Products manufactures and distributes a variety of industrial and specialty gases that are supplied to a wide range of industries including steel, chemicals, oil refining, resource minerals, glass, pulp and paper, food packaging, as well as general manufacturing, fabrication and welding.

 Profile: Subsidiary of TotalEnergies SE (France).
 TotalEnergies’ business is the refining and marketing of petroleum and petroleum products in South Africa, as well as distribution to neighbouring countries.
-The company holds a 36.36% equity interest in National Petroleum Refiners of South Africa Proprietary Limited (Natref).
+The company held a 36.36% equity interest in National Petroleum Refiners of South Africa Proprietary Limited (Natref), which was sold in December 2024.

 Corporate information